(also all-around, spiky, incorrectly "Siberian ginseng")

 Eleuterokok compared to ginseng right.

 Just like ginseng, eleuterokok is harmless.
-According to Medon1981het , LD 50 dried water extract of eleuterokoke was not able to determine (> 3g / kg) in mice.
+According to Medon1981het , LD 50 dried water extract of eleutherococcus was not able to determine (> 3g / kg) in mice.

 The Medon1981het study, dating back to Brechman times, also demonstrates the hypoglycaemic effect of eleutherococcus.
 Brechman said that eleutherococcus (even at athletes) is even more effective than ginseng.
-Generally, eleutherococoids are considered to be deficient in the overall efficacy of ginseng, but today there is a large number of studies demonstrating the potential for its effect on stress and fatigue ( Deyama2001cpe , Cicero2004esg , Huang2011bfa , Panossian2009eea ).
+In general, eleutherococcus is not considered to have the full effectiveness of ginseng, but today there is a significant amount of studies demonstrating the potential for its effect on stress and fatigue ( Deyama2001cpe , Cicero2004esg , Huang2011bfa , Panossian2009eea ).
 As with many other adaptogens, I would emphasize the need for proper dosing - one or two capsules a day is definitely not enough.

 Unlike ginseng, other plants of the aralkovite family, including eleutherococcus, are woody shrubs, unlike their consistency for direct consumption.
 Eleutherococcus requires extraction.
 In Medon1981het , the preparation of the eleutrokrook extract is described for 10 minutes by mixing 100 g of powdered drug ( radix / lignum ) in 1000 ml of distilled water at 60 ° C. In this method 100 grams of eleuterokok is obtained from 1 liter of a solution containing 1.6 grams of dissolved substances.
 These can be obtained by drying (lyophilization) as a powder extract.
 Therefore, if a manufacturer really filled the capsule, say, 400mg of pure powder extract, we could talk about proper dosing.
 Such a product will not be so easy to see with us.
-What is offered in stores as eleuterokok contains an extract of eleutherococcus mostly in a small, totally ineffective quantity.
+What is offered in stores as eleuterokok, contains eleutherococcus extract, mostly in a small, totally ineffective quantity.
 In the former.
-USSR sells a relatively honest liquid eleutherococcus extract ( ?????????????? ), which would like to enjoy more than a few drops, as I did it.
+The Soviet Union sells a relatively honest liquid extract of eleuterokoku ( sterilization Siberian ginseng ), which would like to enjoy more than a few drops, as I did.

 Eleuterokok - an adaptogen whose discovery was inspired by ginseng

-Eleutherocok as an adaptogen was discovered by Brechman by a systematic study of the Aralaceae family ( Araliaceae ) to which he was inspired by his experience with ginseng as an ergogenic agent.
+Eleutherocok as an adaptogen was discovered by Brechman by a systematic study of the Aralaceae family ( Araliaceae ) to which his experience with ginseng has inspired him as an ergogenic agent.
 I'm going to be biased now, but I guess Brechman ideally dreamed of discovering an even more effective adaptogen than ginseng.
-It turned out that the genus genus is rare in the Aralkovite family, and the only other adaptogenic plant Brechman found in the Aralkovites was the eleutherococcus, which Brechman even began to claim to exceed the ginseng in some aspects.
+It turned out that the genus genus is rare in the Aralkovite family, and the only other adaptogenic plant Brechman found in the Aralkovites was eleuterokok, which Brechman even began to claim to exceed the ginseng in some aspects.
 This is a statement that many people have later argued for but it is a reason for me to pay attention to eleutherococcus.

 From a chemical point of view, ginseng and eleuterokok differ totally from each other